xmorg3/myebookshellread/README.md

 	especially when looking for man pages directly. you can get around this if you man page is already installed, by using the "man" argument, example "ebookreader.sh ls 1 man" reads the man page for ls, starting a line 1.

+	*man pages* - you may get an error "head: cannot open 'grep' for reading:
+	No such file or directory" - this can be ignord.
+Since you are giving the name of the man page as a filename argument, some tests fail, but it still reads the man page.

 Limitations:
 	* Without TERMCAP or curses, this script cannot accept interactive